codyebberson/wglt-roguelike-tutorial/README.md

 Nothing to do!
 Field of view is included in the WGLT library.
 The only notable difference is that WGLT darkens (50% alpha black overlay) tiles, whereas the Python tutorial uses different colors entirely.

+### Part 5 - Placing enemies

+Creating enemies using the WGLT Actor class.

 ## Credits:
 * Art from [Scroll-o-Sprites](https://www.reddit.com/r/roguelikedev/comments/1dmbxr/art_scrollosprites/)